 How To Keep Your Yard Field Mice-Free In Virginia

-Mice are one of the most common rodents you will deal with in your home.
+Mice are one of the most common rodents in Virginia you will deal with.
 They are found worldwide, and Virginia is no different.
 These pests will make their way into your home through even the smallest of holes, causing problems for you and your family.

 With a name like “field mouse,” you may think these prevalent pests may not be a problem in your home.
 While they get their name from the fact they prefer fields and woodland areas, they can still be a problem in your house.
 Learn more about these rodents, the damage they can do, and the dangers they can pose from the trained rodent experts at Albermarle Termite and Pest Control.